-About Georgia Transmission Corporation (GTC)
+About Georgia Transmission Corporation

-Georgia Transmission Corporation delivers electricity from power suppliers to 39 Electric Membership Corporations (EMCs) in Georgia.
-Together, these EMCs serve 4.5 million people across Georgia.
+Georgia Transmission Corporation delivers electricity from power suppliers to 38 Electric Membership Corporations (EMCs) in Georgia.
+Together, these EMCs serve 4.4 million people across Georgia.

-Copyright 2012 Georgia Transmission Corporation
+Copyright 2023 Georgia Transmission Corporation

-aintaining reliable electric service in one of the fastest growing states in the nation is a continual challenge.
+Maintaining safe, reliable and cost-effective electric service in one of the fastest growing states in the nation is a continual challenge.
 Sometimes, it requires building new transmission lines and substations.
 While the result - dependable electricity - benefits everyone, we realize that the construction of new transmission lines and substations can be unsettling.
 Understandably, you may have many questions and concerns.
-That's why Georgia Transmission

-Corporation (GTC) has developed this booklet.
+That's why Georgia Transmission Corporation (Georgia Transmission) has developed this booklet.
 It is designed to answer frequently asked questions about our projects and our land acquisition procedures.
-It also provides information about landowner rights, utility company rights - and about our responsibilities to you in the process.
+It also provides information about landowner rights, Georgia Transmission's role as a public utility company and our responsibilities to you in the process.

-If you have questions after reviewing this material, please direct them to the resources listed on the back cover.
+If you have questions after reviewing this material, please feel free to contact the resources listed on the back cover.